kevindimayuga/module-six-challenge/README.md

 # Weather Dashboard

-This repo is for module six's challenge assignment.
+M6 - This repo is a Weather Dashboard application that provides weather conditions and a 5-day forecast for any city that is searched.

 ## Description